BFD Support on LAG Interface

 bfd session software

-Use this command to create a bfd session operated by control plane (This implies that the bfd TX/RX will be operated in the control plane)
+Use this command to create a BFD session operated by control plane (This implies that the BFD TX or RX will be operated in the control plane).

 Command Syntax